 It is possible to have different sets of prices for peak and off-peak time.
 Off-peak periods are defined using the powerful and flexible Time::Period module.
-An Off-peak Period Wizard is also available, allowing you to perform period definition in the easy way.
-See the PortaBilling® Help for more details.
+Refer to the Creating a Service with Multiple Off-Peak Periods handbook for the steps to define off-peak periods and set different prices for them.